douavocado/L65_NAR/README.md

 Instructions for training and evaluating models are provided in the respective script files.
 - Main training run on `train.py`
 - Testing and visualisation on `train.ipynb`
+- Dataset creation for interpretation networks in `create_dataset.py`
-- Dataset creation for interpretation networks in `CreateDataset.ipynb`
+- Dataset visualisation for interpretation networks in `CreateDataset.ipynb`